On this page

 print(result) # NameError: name 'result' is not defined

 result is local to calculate().
-It doesn't exist in the outer scope after the function returns.
+It does not exist in the outer scope after the function returns.
+Return the value instead:

 python